arichtman/www.richtman.au/content/nomicon/meta/prediction-machines.md

 _Back Propagation_

 Traditional statistical methods require the articulation of hypotheses or at least of human intuition for a model specification.
-Machine learning has less need to specify in advance what goes into the model and can accommodate the equivalent of much more complex models with many more interactiosn between variables.
+Machine learning has less need to specify in advance what goes into the model, and can accommodate the equivalent of much more complex models with many more interactiosn between variables.

 _The New Oil_ == Data